picatz/terraform-google-nomad/cloud-shell/steps.md

 > }
 > ```

-The configuration disables the default SSH bastion to the cluster, and runs only one server, and client node to save costs.
+The configuration disables the default SSH bastion to the cluster, as well as running only one server and client node to save costs.

 ### Initialize Terraform